ansible/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         Each :term:`Play <plays>` in Ansible maps a series of :term:`tasks` (which define the role, purpose, or orders of a system) to a set of systems.

-        This ``hosts:`` directive in each play is often called the hosts specifier.
+        This ``hosts:`` keyword in each play is often called the hosts specifier.

         It may select one system, many systems, one or more groups, or even some hosts that are in one group and explicitly not in another.